entelect-incubator/.NET/Phase 1/README.md

 ## **Core Layer Unit Test**

-Next we will create unit tests for our Core Layer.
+Next, we will create unit tests for our Core Layer.

 - [ ] Create a new folder Core inside *Pezza.Test* with a class TestStockCore.cs.
 Also, add new StockDTO to StockTestData.cs <br/> ![](Assets/2020-09-15-05-13-20.png)